Yoctol/bottender/docs/channel-messenger-sending-messages.md

 If you want to benefit from Facebook's cache, i.e., a much pleasant loading speed, you should try this a bit complicated approach.

-Firstly, you need to get a page-scoped `Attachment Id` by [Attachment Upload API](https://developers.facebook.com/docs/messenger-platform/send-messages/saving-assets#attachment_upload_api).
+First, you need to get a page-scoped `Attachment Id` by [Attachment Upload API](https://developers.facebook.com/docs/messenger-platform/send-messages/saving-assets#attachment_upload_api).

 Once you get your `Attachment Id`, you can send rich media messages with the following code.